Axionic and nonaxionic electrodynamics in plane and circular geometry: The closed string geometry

-This is a real quantity.
+Here the determinant $D$ of the system matrix $M_{ik}$ can be calculated to be } This is a real quantity.
 We can now calculate explicit expressions for the field amplitudes $\xi_I, \eta_I, \xi_{II}, \eta_{II}$ ,in the two regions of the string.
 The expressions become complicated, and will not be given here.
-There is one particular case of interest, however, namely when $n_2$ becomes large in comparison to $n_1$ so that the ratio $x\rightarrow 0$.
+There is one particular case of interest, however, namely when $n_2$ becomes large in comparison to $n_1$ so that the ratio ${ n_{12}}\rightarrow 0$.
 The lengths $L_I$ and $L_{II}$ are assumed arbitrary.
 From Eq.~(\ref{determinant}) we obtain in this case

 and after some calculation we obtain, as an example, the first of the amplitudes in the region $0<\sigma < L_I$ (note that $1/\varepsilon_2\rightarrow 0$),

 It is noteworthy that this expression does not contain the phase $\delta_2$ related to the length $L_{II}$.
 It is of further interest to consider the case where the length $L_I\rightarrow 0$, corresponding to a kind of point defect sitting on an otherwise uniform string.
 As $\delta_1\rightarrow 0$ in this case, we see from the last equation that